Qazeer/InfoSec-Notes/L7/445_SMB/Methodology.md

 <KEYWORD1> AND <KEYWORD2>

 # Keywords search example.
-pass OR secret pwd OR SecureString OR NetworkCredential OR credential OR Authorization: Basic OR key OR root:$ OR <DOMAIN_NAME>
+pass OR secret OR pwd OR SecureString OR NetworkCredential OR credential OR Authorization: Basic OR key OR root:$ OR <DOMAIN_NAME>
 ```

 *Snaffler*